DPrakashMewari/DPrakashMewari/README.md

 ## I'm a Python Developer and Machine Learning,Deep Learning Enthusiast!!

 - 🌱 I’m currently learning everything related to my Interest
-- 🥅 2023 Goals: Deep Learning Projects Using Mlops Pipeline, Airflow
+- 🥅 2024 Goals: DP Microsoft and Embedded Techno Project
 - :golf: To Become a Certified AI Engineer

 ### Connect with me: